DC: A new "value for money" framework

 DC master trusts and group personal pension schemes used for automatic enrolment will need to obtain regulatory approval in respect of a main scale default arrangement unless an exemption applies or there is eligibility for what will be known as "transition pathway relief" or "new entrant pathway relief".

-If the relevant provision in the Pension Schemes Act is brought into force and regulations are made, DC master trusts and group personal pension schemes used for automatic enrolment will also need regulatory approval that they meet asset allocation requirements.
+If the relevant provision in the Pension Schemes Act 2026 (the well-publicised reserve power to mandate investment) is brought into force and regulations are made, DC master trusts and group personal pension schemes used for automatic enrolment will also need regulatory approval that they meet asset allocation requirements.
 The asset allocation requirements would be that at least X percent (by value) of the assets held in main default funds of the scheme are "qualifying assets".
 The percentage might be of all of the assets held in main defaults, or just certain types of asset held in main defaults.
 The qualifying assets would be set out in regulations and might be direct or indirect holdings in UK or other private equity, venture capital, private credit, interests in land, infrastructure, or unlisted equity securities.
-This is the well-publicised reserve power to mandate investment.
-(You can read more about this later in this entry.)
+You can read more about the reserve power below.

-In broad terms the "transition pathway relief" mentioned above will allow a provider who will have at least £10 billion in AUM in a main default arrangement by 2030, and has a credible plan to grow that default to at least £25 billion within a set timescale (expected to be by 2035), to apply to regulators to be placed on a "transition pathway".
+In broad terms the "transition pathway relief" mentioned above will allow a provider who will have at least £10 billion in AUM in a main default arrangement by 2030, and has a credible plan to grow that default to at least £25 billion within a set timescale (by 2035), to apply to regulators to be placed on a "transition pathway".
 The detail will be set out in regulations.

 "New entrant pathway relief" will provide a pathway for new entrants to reach scale.
-Conditions for a successful application for relief will include that the scheme does not yet have any members, has strong potential to grow to meet the scale requirement and has an innovative product design.
+Conditions for a successful application for relief are likely to include that the scheme does not yet have any members, has strong potential to grow to meet the scale requirement and has an innovative product design.
 The detail will be set out in regulations.

-Regulations may place restrictions on introducing new, 'non-scale' default arrangements.
+Regulations may also place restrictions on introducing new, 'non-scale' default arrangements.

 - Why this is important

-As a result, this change will be significant for DC master trusts and group contract-based schemes.
-It also has the potential to impact the DC master trust and group contract-based scheme market.
-In view of this, any trustees and employers involved in a project that involves transferring members to a DC master trust or other arrangement, or otherwise selecting a DC master trust or group personal pension plan to provide benefits going forwards, might like to discuss this change with their advisers.
-They might also like to note the Pensions Regulator's guidance on selection mentioned in the 'current position and projected timings' section below.
+Any trustees and employers involved in a project that involves transferring members to a DC master trust or other arrangement, or otherwise selecting a DC master trust or GPP to provide benefits going forwards, might also like to discuss this change with their advisers.
+When selecting a provider, they might like to note the Pensions Regulator's guidance on selection mentioned in the 'current position and projected timings' section below.

 - Current position and projected timings